Folacin-800 Side Effects

 Note: This document contains side effect information about folic acid.
 Some of the dosage forms listed on this page may not apply to the brand name Folacin-800.

 Applies to folic acid: capsule, injectable, solution, tablet

-In addition to its needed effects, some unwanted effects may be caused by folic acid (the active ingredient contained in Folacin-800).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, folic acid (the active ingredient contained in Folacin-800) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - general weakness or discomfort

 - tightness in chest

 For Healthcare Professionals

 Applies to folic acid: compounding powder, injectable solution, oral tablet